lubomirfiala/portion-calculator/README.md

 Calculates weight of food ingredients per serving.
 You can then use this weights in your caloric tables.

-Ideal if you want to make any kind of mixture like risoto, lasagna, or just some meat with vegetables in one pan.
+Ideal if you want to make any kind of mixture like risoto, lasagna, or just some meat with vegetables in one pan expecting more than one portion/serving.

 ### Usage
 In first form type name of your ingredient and weight.
 It will automaticaly add new rows.